What is Letterboxd?

 Letterboxd sources all film-related data from TMDb, a crowd-sourced database of film-related information.
 Read more on our film data page, and please report any duplicate or non-film content to us using the Report option on each film’s page.

-How do I add a film to the Letterboxd database?
+How do I add or update a film’s details?

 I see a film on TMDb, why isn’t it on Letterboxd?